-- A substantial portion of direct compensation shown in the Summary Compensation Table is variable (and therefore at risk) depending on performance (in 2018: 58.4% in the case of Mr. Lorber, 45.8% in the case of Mr. Lampen, 47.9% in the case of Mr. Kirkland, 67.3% in the case of Mr. Bell and 50.0% in the case of Mr. Bernstein).
-(Direct compensation includes total compensation reported in the Summary Compensation Table excluding the change in pension value.) - The Company mitigates the risks associated with incentive compensation by using multiple performance targets, caps on potential incentive payments and a clawback policy. - In 2013, the Company began to increase its focus on long-term incentives by awarding options with four-year cliff vesting and long-term performance based restricted stock. - The Company requires executives to retain 25% of equity awards under its Equity Retention Policy and encourages the accumulation of equity through its Equity Ownership Guidelines, all of which works to align the interests of executives with those of stockholders. - Executives are prohibited from hedging shares of the Company's Common Stock. - The Company does not reprice options or change performance targets for annual, long-term or equity-based awards after the awards are established. - The Company requires both a change in control and a termination of employment (a "double trigger") before cash severance payments will be made as a result of a change in control. - The compensation committee considers the advice of an independent compensation consultant in making compensation determinations.
+- A substantial portion of direct compensation shown in the Summary Compensation Table is variable (and therefore at risk) depending on performance (in 2019: 57.2% in the case of Mr. Lorber, 42.6% in the case of Mr. Lampen, 40.9% in the case of Mr. Kirkland, 39.4% in the case of Mr. Bell and 50.0% in the case of Mr. Bernstein).
+(Direct compensation includes total compensation reported in the Summary Compensation Table excluding the change in pension value.) - The Company mitigates the risks associated with incentive compensation by using multiple performance targets, caps on potential incentive payments and a clawback policy. - For the past seven years, the Company has been awarding annual long-term incentive equity awards in the form of stock options that cliff vest after four years. - The Company requires executives to retain 25% of equity awards under its Equity Retention Policy and encourages the accumulation of equity through its Equity Ownership Guidelines, all of which works to align the interests of executives with those of stockholders. - Executives are prohibited from hedging shares of the Company's Common Stock. - The Company does not reprice options or change performance targets for annual, long-term or equity-based awards after the awards are established. - The Company requires both a change in control and a termination of employment (a "double trigger") before cash severance payments will be made as a result of a change in control. - The compensation and human capital committee considers the advice of an independent compensation consultant in making compensation determinations.